rails/spring/README.md

 ## Usage

 Install the `spring` gem.
-You may wish to add it to your bundle, but it's not necessary.
-If you do, I don't recommend invoking `spring` via `bundle exec` as that will make it slow.
-Just call `spring` on its own.
+You can add it to your Gemfile if you like but it's optional.
 You now have a `spring` command.
-Do a `rbenv rehash` if necessary.
-Note that on my machine I had over 700 gems installed, and activating the gem to run the `spring` command added over 0.5s to the runtime.
-Clearing out my gems solved the problem, but I'd like to figure out a way to speed this up.
+Don't use it with `bundle exec` or it will be extremely slow.

 For this walkthrough, I'm using the test app in the Spring repository: